arduino/help-center-content/content/Software and Downloads/IDE Settings/Uninstall-a-library-from-Arduino-IDE.md

 ## Further reading

-For a complete overview of files used by Arduino IDE, see [Find sketches, libraries, cores and other files on your computer](https://support.arduino.cc/hc/en-us/articles/4415103213714-Find-sketches-libraries-cores-and-other-files-on-your-computer).
+For a complete overview of files used by Arduino IDE, see [Find sketches, libraries, board cores, and other files on your computer](https://support.arduino.cc/hc/en-us/articles/4415103213714-Find-sketches-libraries-cores-and-other-files-on-your-computer).